espocrm/documentation/docs/extensions/project-management/projects.md

 If the default [Working Time Calendar](../../user-guide/working-time-calendar.md) is set in the system, non-working days will be highlighted with a darker background.

 The Gantt view can be disabled for a specific project in its Settings.

+## Project cloning

+A Project can be cloned along with its Groups and Tasks.
+Optionally, it's possible to also include:

+* Members
+* Task Owners
+* Task Assignees
+* Attachments

+The Date Start should be set in the source Project.
+When cloning, the user needs to set a new Date Start for the Project.
+Dates of cloned Tasks will be calculated based on the difference between the source and cloned Projects.

+To be able to clone a Project, the user should have *create* access to the Project scope and *edit* access to the source Project.
+To clone a Project, open the detail view and click the *Clone* action from the dropdown next to the *Edit* button.

+If you clone a Project and then decide to remove it, it won't be possible until you remove all related Tasks.